Singularities on Fano fibrations and beyond: Multiplicities along lc places

 \end{enumerate}

-Since $X$ is normal and since $M\to X$ and $M\to Y$ are \'etale at $m$, we see that $M$ is normal at $m$ and $Y$ is normal at $y$.
-Taking normalisation of $M,Y,N$ we can assume they are all normal.
-These does not affect the properties listed above.
+Since $(Y,L)$ is lc near $y$, $Y$ is normal at $y$.
+Moreover, $M$ is normal at $m$ as $M\to X$ (and $M\to Y$) is \'etale at $m$.
+Taking the normalisations of $M,Y,N$, we can assume they are all normal varieties.
+This does not affect the properties listed above.